 Consequently, management is pursuing various financing alternatives to fund our operations so we can continue as a going concern.
 However, the COVID-19 pandemic has created significant economic uncertainty and volatility in the credit and capital markets.
-Management plans to secure the necessary financing through the issue of new equity and/or the entering into of strategic partnership arrangements but the ultimate impact of the COVID-19 pandemic on our ability to raise additional capital is unknown and will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the COVID-19 outbreak and any new information which may emerge concerning the severity of the COVID-19 pandemic.
+Management plans to secure the necessary financing through potential proceeds from our Purchase Agreement with Lincoln Park and the issue of new equity and/or the entering into of strategic partnership arrangements.
+However, the ultimate impact of the COVID-19 pandemic on our ability to raise additional capital is unknown and will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the COVID-19 outbreak and any new information which may emerge concerning the severity of the COVID-19 pandemic.
 We may not be able to raise sufficient additional capital and may tailor our drug candidate development program based on the amount of funding we are able to raise in the future.
 Nevertheless, there is no assurance that these initiatives will be successful.